Action initiated to tackle drone incursions 'threat': IAF Chief

 Steps have been taken to ensure safe radio communication so that Pakistan won't be able to jam India's communication with pilots as they did in the case of Wing Cdr Abhinandan Varthaman.
 They won't be able to hear the communication, Bhadauria confirmed.

-The Balakot airstrike was conducted by Indian Air Force in the early hours of February 26 when Indian warplanes crossed the de facto border in the disputed region of Kashmir, and dropped bombs in the vicinity of the town of Balakot in Khyber Pakhtunkhwa province in Pakistan.
+The Balakot airstrike was conducted by Indian Air Force in the early hours of February 26 when Indian warplanes crossed the de facto border in the disputed region of Kashmir and dropped bombs in the vicinity of the town of Balakot in Khyber Pakhtunkhwa province in Pakistan.

 He also said that small drones are a new threat and some procurements are already in process to tackle the issue.
 It is a space violation issue and necessary action has been initiated in this aspect.